adap/flower/doc/source/docker/run-as-subprocess.rst

 :og:description: Execute Flower ServerApp and ClientApp as subprocesses within SuperLink and SuperNode Docker containers to optimize resource usage, isolation, and security.
+.. title:: Run ServerApp or ClientApp as a Subprocess
 .. meta::
     :description: Execute Flower ServerApp and ClientApp as subprocesses within SuperLink and SuperNode Docker containers to optimize resource usage, isolation, and security.